 Slow Cookers are just made for this type of soup.
 The low and slow cooking temp and time are the perfect way to draw all of the flavors and nutrients out of the turkey carcass.
 Leftover meat pieces stuck to the bone are a bonus and will fall off the bone during cooking.
 Let your slow cooker babysit this dish while you go about your day (or head off to bed for the night!).

 🥣How To Make Slow Cooker Turkey Soup

 Too tired from all the cooking and cleaning that goes into a big turkey holiday dinner, no problem!
 You can refrigerate your leftover thanksgiving turkey and make this the next morning.

 To make this slow cooker soup, start by adding the turkey carcass to your crockpot.
 Breaking up the bones just a bit may help them to fit in your slow cooker better and to release some of the goodness found in the bone marrow.

 Add cut-up vegetables, seasonings, and fresh herbs with the turkey parts.
 Fill slow cooker with water to about one inch from the top of the rim.
 Cover and cook for 10-12 hours.
 That's it!

 This is a great time to use up whatever vegetables that you may have laying around.
-If I am making this after a holiday, for example, I use veggies left over from the crudite appetizer making both this soup and clean up even easier!
+If I am making this after a holiday, for example, I use veggies leftover from the crudites appetizer making both this soup and clean up even easier!